bodowd/duckdb_rdkit/README.md

 This will already have the extension loaded in.

 If you downloaded the compiled binaries from here, you will need to tell duckdb where to find the RDKit shared object files.
-Otherwise, you may see this error:
+Otherwise, you may see errors like this:
 `./duckdb: error while loading shared libraries: libRDKitDescriptors.so.1: cannot open shared object file: No such file or directory`

 If you have your conda env activated: